apollo-lang/apollo/doc/lrm.md

 Apollo variables are not like C variables, which can be manipulated and be changed during the execution of a program.
 A value can be bound to a type and a variable only once.
-This allows programs to be more safe easy to reason about.
+This allows programs to be more safe and easy to reason about.
 The return value of a function for a given input will always be the same, since there are is data mutation, or side effects.